“He was beside us, wrapped around us, melting in his anger…”

 Read more: Patience – a Most Formidable Instrument of Human Nature: 7 Reasons to Cultivate Wise Ability to Wait

 When confronted by a feeling of hate you become a humiliated victim of an utterly destructive weapon.
 There is about this feeling something irretrievably harmful, as if a personal corruption is shaking hands with you.
-And the more you think about the object of your hate the weaker you become.
+And the more you think about the object of your hatred, the weaker you become.

 To say ‘No’ to distractive thoughts means to see better days.
 There are many methods of cuddling your mind by pleasanter and warmer ideas, plans for the future, memories from the past.
 You can start a journal of positive recollections and put yourself in a contented state every time you read it.